INFORMATION of SYMPOSIUM

 -->

-Title International Symposium on New Developments of Theories and Methodologies for Large Complex Data
+Title International Symposium on Recent Advances in Theories and Methodologies for Large Complex Data

 Program/ Flyer Program/ Flyer